d80ep08th/ota-community-edition/README.md

 - See the [Aktualizr](https://github.com/advancedtelematic/aktualizr) open-source example client
 ---
+## Installing OTA-CE

 1. Run the script **gen-server-certs.sh**
 > Generates the required certificates.
 > This is required to provision the aktualizr.
 ```
 ./scripts/gen-server-certs.sh
 ```
-2. Update /etc/hosts with the following host names:
+2. Add the following host names to `/etc/hosts` :

 ```
 0.0.0.0         reposerver.ota.ce